 We have partnered with Kindred Foundation to raise funds to create a new research grant for DLGNT in Canada.
 This grant will fund research to develop new treatments, tailor treatments to improve the quality of survival, and help reduce the harm that brain tumours have on children and their families.

-Through Kindred Foundation, 100% of your donation will go towards the development of this new grant for DLGNT research - no administrative fees are taken.
+Through Kindred Foundation, 100% of your donation will go towards the development of this new grant for DLGNT research (no administrative fees are taken, all of your donation goes to fund research into rare brain cancers including DLGNT.)

 You possess the power to change lives and contribute to pioneering research that offers hope to families like Alex's.
 Join us in supporting Martin and his team, not merely in pursuit of a mountain's peak, but in pursuit of a future where every individual diagnosed with DLGNT, like Alex, has the chance to reach for their dreams rather than fight for their lives.